rickballard/CoCiviumBackUp/legacy/Civium/admin/hold/hold_TODO_Stnexid_Interface_Track_c1.md

 ## 📁 Repo / Structural Tasks

 - [ ] Finalize folder locations for all Stnexid files (`core/`, `ontology/`, `projects/`, `meta/`, `admin/`)
-- [ ] Update Civium README to reference Stnexid as a dual-layer interface system
+- [ ] Update CoCivium README to reference Stnexid as a dual-layer interface system
 - [ ] Add `README_Stnexid.md` as entrypoint for all subcomponents

 ---